malekbenz/malekbenz/_posts/2016-12-05-Optimize-my-website-image-optimizer-visual-studio.md

 category: Asp.Net
 tags : [ 'Javascript',  'Compression', 'Optimization', 'Image']
 categories: ['Asp.Net', 'Optimization']
+description: Maybe you asking yourself why should I use image Optimizer ?, so it's for a simple raison to save you bandwidth and storage space and will dramatically improve your website’s load times.
+image: /images/imageOptimizer/imagebeforcompression.png
 ---

 Maybe you asking yourself why should I use image Optimizer ?, so it's for a simple raison to save you bandwidth and storage space and will dramatically improve your website’s load times.